wck0/pb4s/README.md

 I wanted a way to see the comic without having to look at all the extra cruft on the page.

-The script requires the lxml and requests python libraries, which you can install by doing
+The script requires the lxml, requests, and Pillow python libraries, which you can install by doing
 `pip3 install lxml`
 `pip3 install requests`
+`pip3 install Pillow`

 # TODO
 * make it all more object oriented, with something like a `comic` object